ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

-The above walkthrough will hopefully give you enough insight to get started, but check out the [snap-heist-examples](https://github.com/ericrasmussen/snap-heist-examples/) repo for a complete working version (with all of the required imports), other examples, and a cabal file listing the library versions used here.
+The above walkthrough will hopefully give you enough insight to get started, but check out the [snap-heist-examples](https://github.com/ericrasmussen/snap-heist-examples/) repo for a complete working version with all of the required imports, other examples, and a cabal file listing the library versions used here.

 #### Choosing between interpreted and compiled